IMLS/estimating-wifi/imls-backend/README.md

 ### Run Postgrest

-The backend stack relies on an extended postgres image that includes pgcrypto and pgjwt.
+The backend stack relies on a postgres image that includes pgcrypto and pgjwt.
 This must be built before running.

 - Run `docker build -t imls:postgres -f Dockerfile.pgjwt .`
 - Run `docker-compose up`